TencentFemas/femas/README.md

 ### Cluster deployment

 Cluster deployment is the same as stand-alone deployment.
 The only difference is that the data source must be an external data source, so that the server side of Femas supports stateless horizontal expansion.
-The start command is
-> sh startup.sh external

 Configuration file configuration data source
 ````